keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - List tables](/extractors/other/aws-s3/ui9.png)

 The configuration can extract as many tables as you wish.
+Each table has different settings (key, load type, etc.), but they all share the same credentials.
 The list is fully searchable and you can delete or disable each table, or you can explicitly run extraction of only one table.
 Also the extraction order of the tables can be changed.

 ## Adding Tables